byu/serf/README.md

 Serf App and Channels
 =====================

-A Serf App is a Rack-like application that accepts an ENV hash as input.
+A Serf App is a Rack-like application that takes in an ENV hash with TWO important fields: message and context.

-This ENV hash is simply the hash representation of a message to be processed.
+The Message is the request or event.
+The data that is to be processed.

-The Serf App, as configured by DSL, will:
+The Context is meta data that needs to be taken into account about the processing of this data.
+The main important field may be a current user.
+Though, it is not explicitly defined.

+A request life cycle involves:
-1. route the ENV to the proper Endpoint
+1. Submitting a message and context to the SerfApp
-2. The endpoint will create a handler instance.
+2. The Serf app will run middleware as defined by the DSL.
+3. Matched routes are found for the message and context.
+4. Run each route:
   a.
-The handler's build class method will be given an ENV, which
-    may be handled as fit.
-The Command class will help by parsing it into a Message object as registered by the implementing subclass.
-3. Push the handler's results to a response channel.
-  a.
-Raised errors are caught and pushed to an error channel.
+Run the policy chain for each route (This is for ACLs)
   b.
-These channels are normally message queuing channels.
-  c.
-We only require the channel instance to respond to the 'push'
-    method and accept a message (or message hash) as the argument.
-4. return the handler's results to the caller if it is blocking mode.
+If no exception was raised, execute the route.
+5. Return all non-nil results to the caller.
   a.
-In non-blocking mode, an MessageAcceptedEvent is returned instead
-    because the message will be run by the EventMachine deferred threadpool by default.

-Not implemented as yet:
-1. Create a message queue listener or web endpoint to accept messages and run them through the built Serf App.
-2. Message Queue channels to route responses to pub/sub locations.
+Each result is a Message.

+If set in the DSL, the success and error responses may be published to a response and/or error channel.

 Service Libraries
 =================